 In addition, the ADAAA redefined “substantially limits,” which no longer is defined to mean either “significantly restricted” or “severely restricted.”
-While the ADAAA does not provide a definition of “substantially limits,” the ADAAA does direct the EEOC to revise its regulatory definition of “substantially limits.”
-In response, the EEOC has adopted rules of construction that must be applied in determining whether an impairment substantially limits a major life activity.
+While the ADAAA does not provide a definition of “substantially limits,” the ADAAA does direct the EEOC to revise its regulatory definition for “substantially limits.”
+In response, the EEOC has adopted rules of construction that must be applied in determining whether an impairment substantially limits a major life activity:

 The regulations provide that temporary, non-chronic impairments of short duration, with no residual effects (such as the common flu or a sprained ankle), do not substantially limit a major life activity and, therefore, are not disabilities.